A Guide to the Best Dog Walks in the UK

 So, where can you walk your dog near you?
 Whether it's the hilly Lake District, the rugged coast of Yorkshire or one of our select spots, it's time to grab your walking boots or wellies and set off on a dog-friendly walk!

 The rolling hills of the Yorkshire Dales or the idyllic Lake District are always at the forefront of our minds when we think about the best dog-walking spots.
 And it's no lie that the mystical Aysgarth Falls of the Yorkshire Dales and the glistening waters of the Lake District are enough to entice anyone.
 However, since at Atlas For Men we’re all about exploring new horizons, we hope to have inspired you with some other great (and slightly less trodden) dog walks that will provide you and your pup with hours of enjoyment.
 And, while the above are some great off-the-beaten track ideas for dog-friendly walks, there’s bound to be hundreds of other scenic dog walks closer to home too.
-While the weather is still pleasant, we recommend making an active effort to explore your local trails and discover what’s really out there for you and your pup!
+We recommend making an active effort to explore your local trails and discover what’s really out there for you and your pup!